Project-Herophilus/DataSynthesis/README.md

+This project we have left in place here for existing folks that have used it before.
+We are in the midst of moving it to its own project to stand on its own.

 # Background
 As we thought about how to help healthcare we continue to focus and believe that <b>data being the asset</b> and that must be core as part of our mindset.
 A key part we want to ensure is a focus on a wide variety of data enablement